zchee/neovim-wiki/Building-Neovim.md

     sudo pkg install cmake libtool sha automake pkgconf unzip wget

 Note: if you have CMake installed already, you may need to re-install it.
-The port had to be updated to support TLS for file downloads, so your installed version may not have that feature.
+The port had to be updated to support TLS/SSL for file downloads, so your installed version may not have that feature.

 If you get an error regarding a sha256sum mismatch, where